trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

   This allows you to see all the available options for the command as well as a description of what it does.

-- **Unique truffle mnemonics** - Truffle will now generate random mnemonics that will persist only for you.
-Use caution with crypto security when working with mnemonics and private keys!!!!!
+- **Unique `truffle develop` mnemonics** - Truffle will now generate random mnemonics that will persist only for you.
+Use caution with crypto security when working with mnemonics and private keys!

 - **Debugger improvements** - v5 includes debugger breakpoints!
 Add breakpoints using the ’b’ command and remove them using the ‘B’ command.
 Additionally we